-Kev observations
+Key observations

-We are satisfied with the approach and methodology adopted in valuing the property portfolio and consider the investment property and development property valuations to be suitable for inclusion in the financial statements at 31 December 2021.
+We are satisfied with the approach and methodology adopted in valuing the property portfolio and consider the investment property and development property valuations to be suitable for inclusion in the financial statements at 31 December 2022.

 5.2.
-Accounting for Joint ventures 🐼
+Accounting for Joint ventures 🔇

-Key audit matter description
+Kev audit matter description

-A significant proportion of the Group's assets is held within USAF and LSAV, jointly owned entities that are accounted for under the equity method as joint ventures (2021: £1,044.1m; 2020: £849.0m), on the basis that Unite does not control the entities.
-At 31 December 2021 Unite had a 22% (2020: 22%) ownership of USAF and 50.0% (2020: 50.0%) ownership of LSAV, and acts as manager of both joint venture vehicles.
+A significant proportion of the Group's assets is held within USAF and LSAV, jointly owned entities that are accounted for under the equity method as joint ventures (2022: £1,226.6m; 2021: £1,044.1m), on the basis that Unite does not control the entities.
+At 31 December 2022 Unite had a 28% (2021: 22%) ownership of USAF and 50% (2021: 50%) ownership of LSAV, and acts as manager of both joint venture vehicles.

 Due to the complexity of the contractual arrangements, and the Group's role as manager of the joint venture vehicles, the assessment of control involves judgements around a number of significant factors, particularly with regard to USAF.
 USAF is a multi-investor fund with an Advisory Committee and the Group's ownership stake is subject to change.

 In accordance with the requirements of IFRS 10 Consolidated Financial Statements, there is a need to assess control with regards to the ability to direct relevant activities, to have exposure to variable returns and the ability to use power to affect returns at each reporting period.
-Management have assessed (in line with the prior year) that the Group does not have control over USAF and LSAV, but has joint control.
+Management has assessed (in line with the prior year) that the Group does not have control over USAF and LSAV, but has joint control.
 Consequently management has accounted for the joint ventures under the equity method rather than consolidating them within the Group's financial statements.